Chart Color Schemes

 Moana is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation of Moana's dwelling structure showed 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is similar to Adelaide metro's composition of 89.2% houses and 10.7% other dwellings.
-Home ownership in Moana was 32.0%, with mortgaged dwellings at 49.8% and rented ones at 18.2%.
-The median monthly mortgage repayment in the area was $1,625, higher than Adelaide metro's average of $1,452.
-The median weekly rent figure for Moana was $330, compared to Adelaide metro's $314.
-Nationally, Moana's mortgage repayments were lower at $1,625 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Moana, as assessed at the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is comparable to Adelaide metro's 89.2% houses and 10.7% other dwellings.
+Home ownership in Moana was at 32.0%, similar to Adelaide metro, with the remaining dwellings either mortgaged (49.8%) or rented (18.2%).
+The median monthly mortgage repayment in Moana was $1,625, higher than the Adelaide metro average of $1,452.
+The median weekly rent figure in Moana was recorded at $330, compared to Adelaide metro's $314.
+Nationally, Moana's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing